open-resources/dash_curriculum/_sources/part2/chapter8.md

 ## 8.3.5 Facet / Trellis plots

-This section uses a new argument that splits a dataset into several subplots `facet_col` thus in effect creating several subplots for the same dataset.
+This section uses a new argument that splits a dataset into several subplots; `facet_col`.
+This creates several subplots for the same dataset.

 ```python
 import plotly.express as px